A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Discussion

 Several limitations should be acknowledged.
-First, the current classification task is restricted to a binary distinction between Alzheimer’s disease and cognitively normal controls, which does not fully reflect the continuous nature of cognitive decline.
-Second, although the dataset is clinically curated, its modest size limits generalizability and calls for validation in larger and more diverse cohorts.
-Finally, the present framework focuses on static structural properties of drawings and does not exploit temporal information such as stroke order, speed, or hesitation, which may carry additional diagnostic value.
+First, the current task focuses on binary classification between Alzheimer's disease and cognitively normal controls, which does not fully capture the continuum of cognitive decline.
+Second, although the cohort is clinically curated, its modest sample size limits generalizability and motivate future validation using larger and more diverse populations.
+Third, the present framework relies primarily on static structural properties of drawings and does not exploit temporal characteristics such as stroke order, speed, pauses, or hesitation patterns, which may provide additional diagnostic information.